Aksmile148/MyUNICAMP/README.md

 http://armedrecord-001-site1.anytempurl.com/Home/CourseDetail?courseId=1

-i have not deploy the Api, but the file is ready but the backend code file is among the file on my GitHub
+i have not deploy the Api, but the backend code file is among the Archived file on my GitHub